Harshsngh07/Hacktoberfest2020/CONTRIBUTING.md

-# Guidlines for adding files.
+# Guidelines for adding files.

 1. Every file should first **state the purpose of the program at the Top** (before the code).
 For example : *If you're creating a program to print the prime numbers in a range, then you should mention that at the beginning of the file by commenting it out*.